 Sharing my diastasis recti update one-year postpartum after baby #2.
-I share my story with dealing with diatasis recti, an ab separation for our new #ptsisters.
+I share my story with dealing with diastasis recti, an ab separation for our new fit soul bosses.

 I hope my story and journey shows you that you don’t have to be perfect to get results.
 You just need to be more mindful of things that you do every day, know how to make corrections when needed, be consistent (not perfect but consistent, so even if you missed 1-2 days, you get right back to it, no questions or guilt related to it).

 Realize that every women’s core will heal differently.
 Try your very best not to compare your post-baby belly to someone else.
 I know it’s hard, especially with so many post-baby fitness programs and celebrities make it seem so quick and easy to get your abs and body back after kids.

 For most, it doesn’t happen quickly.
 Spending all that time comparing ourselves to others just slows us down, right?

 It can take a good year.
 That was me.
 I embrace it.
 It is my journey.

 I am focusing on just doing better the next day.
 Making myself stronger each day.
 Each day is a new day for me to be a little bit better with everything.
 And forgive and show compassion to me along the way because there will be more difficult days.